 Commissioned for hospitality and pastoral care 20 Nov 2010.
 I was called by the congregation of St. Barnabas to be part of the second-generation ministry support team, and was discerned to have particular gifts for hospitality and pastoral care.
 On November 20, 2010, I was commissioned with the rest of the second-generation team by Bishop Gibbs, by the laying on of hands, in the apostolic tradition.
 That day has changed my life in ways I never could foresee.
 I find great joy and pleasure in serving the community of St. Barnabas and all others that I encounter.
 Read Nancy’s article, “It’s Been Awhile.”

-In process for ordination to the priesthood.
+Ordained to the transitional diaconate 30 October 2019.
 I have felt the call of God to be a leader of worship, a preacher and teacher, and a celebrant of the sacraments of the Church since 1985.
-Since joining St Barnabas in 2015, I have been enabled to answer God’s call, and I look forward to being ordained, probably in April 2020.
+Since joining St Barnabas in 2015, I have been enabled to answer God’s call, and I look forward to being ordained a priest, probably in late April 2020.
 I am a graduate of the Episcopal Diocese of Michigan’s Academy for Vocational Leadership, which provided me with the needed academic studies.
 I completed a unit of Clinical Pastoral Education (CPE) in 2018, and have actively been leading worship at St Barnabas.
 Being on this path is the most joyful thing I have done in my life.
 I am eager to begin my work as one of our priests.